aiforsocialgood/aiforsocialgood.github.io/neurips2019/source/README.md

-## Neurips Joint AISG 2019 Worskhop Website
+## NeuRIPS Joint AISG 2019 Worskhop Website

 # Do not modify the html directly as your changes will be overidden
 # Modify these sources